Materials-Consortia/OPTIMADE/optimade.md

 All endpoints of an API implementation MUST be able to provide responses in the JSON format specified below and MUST respond in this format by default.

-Each endpoint MAY support additional formats, and SHOULD declare these formats under `info/<endpoint>` (see section [4.3.2.
+Each endpoint MAY support additional formats, and SHOULD declare these formats under `/info/<entry type>` (see section [4.3.2.
 Entry Listing Info Endpoints](#h.4.3.2)).
 Clients can request these formats using the `response_format` URL query parameter.
 Specifying a `response_format` different from `json` (e.g.